divyamoguloj/aicharge/README.md

 ## Summary

-AI-charge is an AI based solution that quickly populates ("charges") a newly assembled reference genome with gene predictions that can then be further curated and annotated.
+AI-charge is an AI based command line utility that quickly populates ("charges") a newly assembled reference genome with gene predictions that can then be further curated and annotated.

 ## Background